keel-billed_-toucan-800_644b9430-f3ca-4cbd-b984-1afb890185d3

 Distribution

-Pacific Region: Along the Pacific coast of Colombia, Keel-billed Toucans can be found in the Chocó biogeographic region, which encompasses departments such as Chocó and Valle del Cauca.
+Pacific Region: Along the Pacific coast Keel-billed Toucans can be found in the Chocó biogeographic region, which encompasses departments such as Chocó and Valle del Cauca.
 This region is characterized by lush rainforests, mangrove swamps, and coastal ecosystems that provide suitable habitats for these toucans.

 Taxonomy